ezaruba/notonlyowner/content/ethereum/ethernaut-ctf/fallback.md

 Title: Solving Zeppelin's Ethernaut CTF - Fallback
-Date: 2018-05-20 20:30
+Date: 2018-05-31 23:00
 Tags: ethereum, solidity, ctf, smart contracts
 Category: Ethereum
 Slug: solving-zeppelin-ethernaut-ctf-fallback
 Summary: Second post of a series in which we tackle the challenges in the [Ethernaut CTF by Zeppelin](https://ethernaut.zeppelin.solutions/){:target="_blank",:rel="noopener"}.
-In this article, after explaining the Solidity basics, we solve the first challenge: Fallback.
+In this article, after explaining the Solidity and Web3 basics by examples, we solve the first challenge: Fallback.

 ## Introduction
 In this post, we are going to solve the first challenge in the Ethernaut CTF: **Fallback**.
-Although, as we will later see, this one is more like an introduction to experimenting with the platform and get comfortable with it than a real challenge.
-It's a good way to kickstart the CTF, and for us, to start digging into Solidity, Web3, Ethereum, and many other concepts.
+This challenge is closer to an introduction to experimenting with the platform and get comfortable with it than a real exploiting challenge, I know.
+Nevertheless, it's a good way to kickstart the CTF, and for us, to start digging into Solidity, Web3, Ethereum, and many other concepts.

 First of all, go to [the Fallback page](https://ethernaut.zeppelin.solutions/level/0x234094aac85628444a82dae0396c680974260be7){:target="_blank",:rel="noopener"} and read the challenge, even though you may not understand a thing of what it says at first.
 At the bottom, there's the Smart Contract code, written in Solidity.
 Check it out too, don't be lazy.
 At least try to grasp what the contract is supposed to accomplish by reading the function names.

 Ready?
 Ok, let's break it down.

-### Solidity 101
+## Solidity 101
-#### Pragma solidity
+### Pragma solidity
 ~~~solidity
 pragma solidity ^0.4.18;
 ~~~